List of Ozark characters: Ben Davis

 Ben Davis (portrayed by Tom Pelphrey; main: season 3; guest: season 4) is Wendy's brother, who suffers from severe bipolar disorder.
 After getting fired from his job as a substitute teacher, Ben moves in with the Byrdes, and learns about their involvement with the cartel after witnessing Marty get kidnapped.
-He begins a romantic relationship with Ruth and goes off his medication to perform sexually for her.
+He begins a romantic relationship with Ruth and goes off his medication to perform sexually.
 However, he gradually begins to unravel and is committed to a mental institution after assaulting Marty at a fundraiser event.
-Ruth gets him released, but Ben travels to Helen Pierce's house and reveals her cartel activities to her daughter Erin, making him a liability for both the Byrdes and the cartel.
+Ruth gets him released with Darlene's help, but Ben travels to Helen Pierce's house and reveals her cartel activities to her daughter Erin, making him a liability for both the Byrdes and the cartel.
 He and Wendy flee the Ozarks, but after Ben repeatedly tries to contact the cartel to make amends, Wendy realizes he will not be able to keep himself safe and gives up his location to the cartel, allowing them to execute him.
 His death permanently damages Wendy's relationships with Ruth and Jonah.
-Wendy later fabricates a lie to the public that Ben suffered from drug addiction and is currently missing.
+Wendy later fabricates the story that Ben suffered from drug addiction and is missing, resulting in a public effort to locate him.

 Maya Miller

 Maya Miller (portrayed by Jessica Frances Dukes; seasons 3-4) is an FBI forensic accountant investigating the Byrdes' casino business.
 Marty spends much of the third season attempting to turn her into an asset for the cartel, despite knowing she is likely incorruptible.
-In Season 4, Maya briefly moves in with the Byrdes, becoming their third tenant (after Buddy and Ben).
+In season 4, Maya briefly moves in with the Byrdes, becoming their third tenant (after Buddy and Ben).
 Maya strikes a deal with Navarro for him to become an informant to the FBI in exchange for immunity, but after she finds out the FBI has no intention of stopping the Navarro cartel, she turns him in to the local police jurisdiction.

 Omar Navarro

 Omar Navarro (portrayed by Felix Solis; main: season 4; recurring: season 3) is the leader of a Mexican drug cartel.
 He becomes close to the Byrdes, to the point where he kills Helen Pierce and communicates directly with Marty and Wendy.
 While ruthless, he is cautious and careful with his movements.
-In Season 4, sensing that his nephew Javi's reckless leadership is going to bring down the cartel, he decides to "retire", while agreeing with Maya to be an FBI informant in exchange for immunity.
+In season 4, sensing that his nephew Javi's reckless leadership is going to bring down the cartel, he decides to "retire", while agreeing with Maya to be an FBI informant in exchange for immunity.
 However, when Maya learns that the FBI has no intention of stopping the Navarro cartel, she reneges on the deal and has Navarro arrested by the local police jurisdiction.

 Jim Rattelsdorf

 Jim Rattelsdorf (portrayed by Damian Young; main: season 4; recurring: seasons 2-3) is Charlie Wilkes' right-hand man who becomes an ally of the Byrdes.
-In Season 4, they hire him as their personal attorney.
+In season 4, they hire him as their personal attorney.